tsafs/itishotnow/frontend/ts_migration.md

 - Before starting a new step, open a small PR.
 I will ask you to commence working on a new step in a new session.

 Immediate next task to assign to an agent
-- Start migrating the remainders of data services and domain classes/models/interfaces.
-Open a small PR.
+- Start with step 1: Migrate Redux slices

 Return progress updates as: changed files, tests added/updated, CI status, and any runtime errors observed.